Events and Reconciliation

 at java.base/sun.security.ssl.TransportContext.fatal(TransportContext.java:295)

-The cause is that fabric8 kubernetes client does not handle elliptical curve encryption by default.
-To fix this, add the following dependency on the classpath:
+Cause: The fabric8 kubernetes client doesn’t handle elliptical curve encryption by default.

 <dependency>